 The Super Simple tip for FastPass

-Overall, you do not pay any additional fees when booking through Destinations to Travel.
+Overall, you do not pay any additional fees when booking through Academy Travel.
 Park tickets are the same with them as they are at the parks, in addition to the prices of hotel stays at the Walt Disney World resorts.
 They take the stress out of it all.
-Additionally, Destinations to Travel will constantly be looking for reduced rates or discounts the second you book with them, up until the first day of your stay.
+Additionally, Academy Travel will constantly be looking for reduced rates or discounts the second you book with them, up until the first day of your stay.
 If a better deal becomes available, they will automatically cancel and rebook your reservations to save you money!

-Also, if your booking gets canceled for an emergency or any other reason, Destinations to Travel will do whatever they can to work with you and Walt Disney World Resort to rebook your reservation, free of charge.
+Also, if your booking gets canceled for an emergency or any other reason, Academy Travel will do whatever they can to work with you and Walt Disney World Resort to rebook your reservation, free of charge.